Political apathy: United Kingdom

 In the United Kingdom, like many other western liberal democracies, there has been a steady decline in turnout in general elections over recent decades.
 After a peak in the 1950 General election with 83.9% turnout in the UK steadily declining to ultimately an all-time low turnout of 59.4% in the 2001 General election.
 Low turnout and disengagement in elections and the political process is more prevalent in younger voters.
 In addition to declining turnout over recent decades trust in the government has fallen also leading to disengagement.

 United States

+The presidential elections that occurred in 2020 (66% turnout) and 2024 (64% turnout) saw the highest and second highest turnout, respectively, since 1908 (66% turnout).
+Voter turnout was also high during the 2018 and 2022 elections.

+A 2019 study finds that probabilistic forecasting can mislead voters to believe that the higher polling candidate would win the election, creating the potential of decreased turnout.
+A report from the American Association for Public Opinion Research, published after the 2016 presidential election, notes that during the election, "the probabilistic modelers declared that [Hillary] Clinton's likelihood of winning was about 90 percent...
+It is clear that most of those modelers under-stated how competitive the race actually was."
+The report emphasized that "the massive backlash and distrust of polls in the wake of the election makes clear that how polls, poll-based forecasts and the limitations of both are communicated to the public is sorely in need of improvement."

+Although many in the U.S. see voting as an important act of patriotism, much of the public views the state of politics, the political parties and government leaders in a negative light.

 According to the Pew Research Center, only 55.7 percent of the U.S. voting age population cast ballots in the 2016 presidential election.
 This percentage is a slight increase from the 2012 election, but lower than the 2008 election, which had record numbers.
 Voter turnout numbers in the United States are quite low compared to other developed nations.
 The United States was ranked 31 out of the 35 countries in this study.
 The Census Bureau recorded that there were roughly 245.5 million Americans who were eligible to vote, but only 157.6 million of eligible voters were registered to vote.
 The United States Election Project had similar findings, estimating apathy slightly higher: 46.9 percent of eligible voters did not vote in 2016.
 Many Americans do not take the effort to learn the voting process, as some see it as a burden.